Jagadeka Veerudu Athiloka Sundari

-Jagadeka Veerudu Athiloka Sundari, also known by the initialism JVAS, is a 1990 Indian Telugu-language fantasy film directed by K. Raghavendra Rao who co-wrote the script with Jandhyala and Yandamuri Veerendranath.
-The film stars Chiranjeevi and Sridevi while Amrish Puri, Kannada Prabhakar, Allu Ramalingaiah and Rami Reddy play supporting roles.
+Jagadeka Veerudu Athiloka Sundari, also known by the initialism JVAS, is a 1990 Indian Telugu-language fantasy film directed by K. Raghavendra Rao, who co-wrote the script with Jandhyala and Yandamuri Veerendranath.
+The film stars Chiranjeevi and Sridevi, while Amrish Puri, Kannada Prabhakar, Allu Ramalingaiah and Rami Reddy play supporting roles.
 The film is produced by C. Aswani Dutt on Vyjayanthi Movies banner.
 The plot revolves around a man who finds a ring that gives the bearer great power, but the goddess who lost the ring seeks it back to return to her world.

 Jagadeka Veerudu Athiloka Sundari was theatrically released on 9 May 1990.
-The film upon release was a massive success, grossing ₹15 crore at the box office and becoming the highest grossing Telugu film in history at the time.
-It is regarded as a classic film in fantasy genre in Telugu cinema.
-The film won five state Nandi Awards.
+Upon release, the film was a massive success, grossing ₹15 crore at the box office, becoming the highest grossing Telugu film in history at the time, and winning five state Nandi Awards.
+It has since achieved cult status.

 Plot

-Raju, a courageous and spirited young man, is a caregiver to four young orphans.
-He is a tourist guide in a picturesque hill station.
-One of the children is accidentally injured.
-An ayurvedic guru suggests the only cure for the child's injury - herbs found only on the banks of Lake Manasarovar.
-Raju goes to the Himalayas to retrieve these powerful herbs.
-During the same time, a celestial being, Indraja, the daughter of Lord Indra, happens to visit Manasarovar.
-She accidentally drops her ring there.
-This ring is her passport to Heaven.
-Raju finds the ring and starts wearing it, oblivious to its divine power.
-Indraja is unable to enter Heaven as she lost her ring.
-Brihaspathi, the Deva-guru, instructs her to go back to Earth to retrieve it before the next Kartika Purnima.

-In search of the ring, Indraja finds her way to Raju's hometown.
-Due to her strange language and lack of emotional and social awareness, she is initially considered insane.
-Her umpteen confessions about her divinity are subject to laughter.
-Raju and the children take pity on her and provide her shelter in their home.
-She becomes close to the children and often ends up in trouble trying to take the ring from Raju.

-In the meantime, Raju is caught up in a moral squabble with KP, an arrogant millionaire.
-KP's goons launch a series of attacks on Raju and Indraja.
-Raju overcomes them, unaware that the ring is helping him.
-KP gets suspicious about Raju's supernatural power.
-KP approaches Mahadrashta, a sorcerer who sacrifices women to attain his powers.
-Mahadrashta discovers that Indraja is a celestial being and wants to sacrifice her to become immortal.